Pabasarauw/pdsnd_github/README.md

 ### Bike Share Statistics

 ### Description
 The project develops a code to compute statistical data related to bike share use in Chicago, New York City, and Washington in USA.
+Descriptive statistics related to the following parameters are computed:
+* Popular times of travel
+* Popular stations and trip
+* Trip duration
+* User information

 ### Files used
 * chicago.csv